martinghunt/ziplign/docs/faq.rst

 For the same reason as the tooltips.
 Please see the previous answer.
-One way around it is to make a custom save/load UI instead of the built-in ones the TNA currently uses, which is not worth the effort.
+One way around it is to make a custom save/load UI instead of the built-in ones that TNA currently uses, which is not worth the effort.

 Why not use ACT instead?